Susan prefers to use natural ingredients whenever possible in the home and garden. It is usually cheaper, easier and

 What You Need to Clean Silver With Vinegar

 The ingredients needed are usually in the store cupboard, but if you don't have all of them, they are cheap and easy to buy in most shops.
-These ingredients can be used in other ways to clean in the house, so are more cost effective than buying ready-made silver cleaning chemicals.
+These ingredients can be used in other ways to clean in the house, so they are more cost effective than buying ready-made silver cleaning chemicals.

 - Vinegar.
 Any cheap vinegar can be used.
 I use malt vinegar; I use it to clean lots of things around the home, and it can be bought in a large bottle for pennies.
 You can also use white vinegar which is commonly used for cleaning.

 This is a cheap ingredient and is also used as a raising agent in baking, and it can be used to neutralise smells and clean the home.

 Any salt you already have at home will do - rock salt or cheap table salt just use what you have.